finom/rebloom/README.md

   </a>
 </p>

-> The simplest application state library ever

-**use-0** exports `getUse` function that turns any object into a use-able object whose properties are going to be listened by property `use` hook.
+**use-0** exports the `getUse` function that turns any object into a use-able object whose properties are listened to by the `use` property hook.

 ```ts
 // appState.ts